qihangGH/IMRC/README.md

 ```
 @misc{fang2023evaluate,
       title={Evaluate Geometry of Radiance Field with Low-frequency Color Prior},
-      author={{Qihang Fang and Yafei Song} and Keqiang Li and Li Shen and Gang Xiong and Liefeng Bo},
+      author={{Qihang Fang and Yafei Song} and Keqiang Li and Li Shen and Huaiyu Wu and Gang Xiong and Liefeng Bo},
       year={2023},
       eprint={},
       archivePrefix={arXiv},